jaspector

 Applicants may request AM or PM inspection windows, but specific times are not guaranteed.

-Typical inspection sequence: Inspection sequence varies by scope, but County inspection codes show a standard progression from footing and foundation and under-slab or underfloor work, to rough framing and rough MEP inspections, insulation or other intermediate inspections as applicable, then final structural, electrical, plumbing, and mechanical approvals.
+Typical sequence: Inspection sequence varies by scope, but County inspection codes show a standard progression from footing and foundation and under-slab or underfloor work, to rough framing and rough MEP inspections, insulation or other intermediate inspections as applicable, then final structural, electrical, plumbing, and mechanical approvals.
 Keep the permit, inspection card, and approved plans on site.

-Do I need a building permit in unincorporated Sacramento County, CA?
+01 Do I need a building permit in unincorporated Sacramento County, CA?

 A permit is required before constructing, enlarging, altering, repairing, moving, demolishing, or changing occupancy of a building or structure, or installing, enlarging, altering, repairing, removing, converting, or replacing regulated electrical, gas, mechanical, or plumbing systems, unless the work is specifically exempt.

-How much does a building permit cost in unincorporated Sacramento County, CA?
+02 How much does a building permit cost in unincorporated Sacramento County, CA?

+Building permit fees in unincorporated Sacramento County, CA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Varies by permit type.
 Published examples include $290 minimum for typical residential new/addition/alteration permits under County Code section 16.90.030(A)(1), $116 minimum for some structures not requiring plan review, $174 minimum for some structures requiring minimal plan review, and $104.40 minimum for single-discipline plumbing, mechanical, or electrical permits..
 Fees are calculated as: Mixed.
 Standard building permits are primarily valuation-based under County Code Chapter 16.90, with separate formulas by permit category.
 Some permit types use flat or semi-flat schedules, such as reroofs, water heaters, HVAC replacements, window replacements, solar permits, and supplemental permits..
 Plan check fee: Plan review fee is 40% of the total building permit fee for projects valued up to and including $40,000,000 under the published County schedule; additional plan review caused by incomplete submittals, deferred items, or revisions is charged at the Chapter 16.90 rate..

-How do I apply for a building permit in unincorporated Sacramento County, CA?
+03 How do I apply for a building permit in unincorporated Sacramento County, CA?

-1. Confirm the project site is in unincorporated Sacramento County and determine whether zoning, grading, fire district, or other related approvals are also required.
+To apply for a building permit in unincorporated Sacramento County, CA, follow these steps: 1.
+Confirm the project site is in unincorporated Sacramento County and determine whether zoning, grading, fire district, or other related approvals are also required.
 2. Create an Accela Citizen Access account and start the building permit application online.
 3. Prepare and upload the required plans, forms, and supporting documents in PDF format.
 4. Include County forms that apply to the project, such as AP-16 for owner-builders, AP-17 for agent authorization, and AP-36 for contractor declaration.
 5. Use the County Development Navigation Assistant for residential projects to identify the required plans, forms, and supporting documents.
 6. Pay plan review and permit-related fees online or follow County payment instructions when invoiced.
 7. Respond to permit conditions or correction comments, resubmit revised documents if required, then obtain permit issuance after approvals and payment.
 8. Keep the permit package and approved plans on site and schedule inspections online, by phone, or by text until final approval.

-How long does it take to get a building permit in unincorporated Sacramento County, CA?
+04 How long does it take to get a building permit in unincorporated Sacramento County, CA?

-What work is exempt from building permits in unincorporated Sacramento County, CA?
+05 What work is exempt from building permits in unincorporated Sacramento County, CA?

-How do I schedule a building inspection in unincorporated Sacramento County, CA?
+06 How do I schedule a building inspection in unincorporated Sacramento County, CA?

-Inspections can be scheduled via: Accela Citizen Access, (916) 875-5296, (855) 280-5383.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Sacramento County, CA via: Accela Citizen Access, (916) 875-5296, (855) 280-5383.
 Next-day inspection is available if scheduled by 5:00 p.m. the previous day..